ghostdevv/mining-turtle/README.md

 ## Usage

-The turtle must be placed in the bottom right corner facing the direction you want to mine.
+The turtle must be placed in the bottom left corner facing the direction you want to mine.
 It'll also automatically refuel on startup.

 ```bash
 mine <width> <height> <depth>